-Click here to learn more about Parent Leaders. https://vimeo.com/277
+Click here to learn more about Parent Leaders. https://vimeo.com/27 7503114

 There are several reasons parents may be motivated to become partners and leaders.
 Many want to help other parents overcome challenges similar to their own and are eager to volunteer.
 Some may want to become parent leaders as a way of giving back to the program that supported them during their time of need.
-Others want to help the organization offer culturally responsive and appropriate programs and services.
+Others want to help the organization offer appropriate programs and services.